Patient Zero (film): Plot

 After an outbreak of a mutated form of rabies that spreads from animals to humans, over 7 billion humans are dead or infected.
 People who are bitten turn rabid in 90 seconds.
-Morgan (Matt Smith) was riding in a car with his wife Janet when they were attacked.
+Morgan was riding in a car with his wife Janet when they were attacked.
 Both were infected, but he remained human with the ability to communicate with the infected.

-Now with a large group of civilians, CDC scientists and U.S. military in an underground nuclear base, Morgan and virologist Dr. Gina Rose (Natalie Dormer) bring in the infected and interrogate them, hoping to find the Patient Zero and devise a cure.
+Now with a large group of civilians, CDC scientists, and U.S. military in an underground nuclear base, Morgan and virologist Dr. Gina Rose bring in the infected and interrogate them, hoping to find the Patient Zero and devise a cure.
 Gina struggles with tensions between herself, Morgan, and Colonel Knox, compounded by Knox being attracted to Gina while she is currently intimate with Morgan.
 Morgan visits with Janet, who is held captive amongst others in the underground base.
 She's being treated with an experimental treatment derived from Morgan's blood.

 Gina is shown with a positive pregnancy test.
 Bodies of fallen soldiers are being cremated when one opens his eyes and attacks the workers and soldiers.
 After a one-on-one fight with Knox, he is subdued and asks to speak with Morgan specifically, who is surprised that the patient is unaffected by the music that has driven the other infected into a rage.
 He even lights and starts smoking a cigarette from his pocket.
-The team assume he's closely linked to Patient Zero.
+The team assumes he's closely linked to Patient Zero.
 The patient reveals that he was a college professor and his school was attacked by the infected during one of his lectures.
-He was bitten, but still maintains most of his human abilities.
-The Professor tells Morgan that the infected are evolved humans, a more advanced species who are at the top of the food chain.
+He was bitten but still maintains most of his human abilities.
+The Professor tells Morgan that the infected are evolved humans, a more advanced species that are at the top of the food chain.
 Their debate raises Morgan's suspicions, and soon Morgan finds that another of their previous patients, nicknamed Pete Townshend, has a transmitter sewn inside his chest, revealing that the infected laid a trap to learn where the base is located.